SchmidtDSE/afscgap/README.md

 <br>

 ## Data structure
 The schema drives the getters and filters available on in the library.
+Note that data structures are defined in the [model submodule](https://schmidtdse.github.io/afscgap/model.html) but client code generally only needs to interact with [Record](https://schmidtdse.github.io/afscgap/model.html#Record) objects.

 <br>